 - 1.6 Stadium Equity Oversight Committee / Construction Manager Review Panel.
 The Authority recognizes that community involvement and support are crucial to a successful Project in general and this Equity Plan in particular.
 To foster and facilitate appropriate community involvement, the Authority will establish various committees, including the Stadium Equity Oversight Committee described in Section 3, and the Construction Manager Equity Review Panel described in Section 2. - 1.7 Targeted Business.
 In Sections 4-11 of the Equity Plan, the Authority establishes a Targeted Business Program.
-The Targeted Business Program sets an 11% and 9% goal for construction contracts for the Project to be awarded to women- and minority-owned business enterprises, respectively.
-The Targeted Business Program defines specifically how the goals may be met, the parameters of the Construction Manager's necessary and reasonable good faith efforts to meet the goals, the requirements for reporting and monitoring, the assistance the Authority will provide, and the consequences if the Construction Manager fails to meet the goals and fails to make good faith efforts to achieve the goals. - 1.8 Workforce.
+The Targeted Business Program sets an 11% and 9% goal for construction contracts for the Project to be awarded to women- and minority-owned Minnesota-based business enterprises, respectively.
+The Targeted Business Program defines specifically how the goals may be met, the parameters of the Construction Manager's necessary and reasonable good faith efforts to meet the goals, the requirements for reporting and monitoring, the assistance the Authority will provide, and the consequences if the Construction Manager fails to meet the goals and fails to make good faith efforts to achieve the goals. - 1.8 Veterans.
+In Section 21 of the Equity Plan, the Authority establishes a Veterans Inclusion Program.
+The Authority honors the service of our veterans and intends to supplement its statutory mandate by creating the Veterans Inclusion Program to ensure that our veterans have every opportunity to participate in the Project.
+The Veterans Inclusion Program will include efforts to include small veteran-owned businesses in the construction contracts to be awarded by the Construction Manager.
+The Veterans Inclusion Program will also include efforts to utilize veterans in the construction workforce. - 1.9 Workforce.
 In Sections 12-18 of the Equity Plan, the Authority establishes a Workforce Program.
 The Workforce Program sets a 32% and 6% goal for workforce utilization for the Project of minorities and women, respectively.
 These goals were first established by the Minnesota Department of Human Rights.
-The City of Minneapolis then generally adopted these same goals.
+The City of Minneapolis then adopted these same goals.
 Achievement of these goals may be impacted by the nature of the Minnesota workforce, the number of individuals from licensed trades needed for the Project, the number of other large construction projects that will compete for workers with the Project, and the availability issues these and other factors create.
 Despite the challenges, the Authority is committed to ensuring that the Construction Manager meets the goals or uses all necessary and reasonable good faith efforts to meet these goals.
 Furthermore, the Authority is confident that the level of participation the Project actually achieves and the training plan that will be implemented will leave a lasting legacy of a larger minority and woman construction workforce.
-The Workforce Program defines specifically how the goals may be met, the parameters of the Construction

-Manager's necessary and reasonable good faith efforts to meet the goals, the requirements for reporting and monitoring, the assistance the Authority will provide, and the consequences if the Construction Manager fails to meet the goals and fails to make good faith efforts to achieve the goals.
+The Workforce Program defines specifically how the goals may be met, the parameters of the Construction Manager's necessary and reasonable good faith efforts to meet the goals, the requirements for reporting and monitoring, the assistance the Authority will provide, and the consequences if the Construction Manager fails to meet the goals and fails to make good faith efforts to achieve the goals.